phetsims/quadrilateral/doc/model.md

 #### Geometric properties and the shape name
 The quadrilateral has geometric properties, such as the number of parallel sides, number of equal angles, and number of equal side lengths.
-The name of the quadrilateral is determined by which geometric properties it has.
+The name of the quadrilateral is determined by its geometric properties.
-The geometric properties "build-up" to create shapes with more specific requirements.
+There are families of shapes that share overlapping geometric properties, and within those families, properties "build-up" to create named shapes with more specific requirements.
 For example:
 - "Convex Quadrilateral" has no relevant geometric properties
 - "Trapezoid" has one pair of parallel sides
 - "Isosceles Trapezoid" has the properties of "Trapezoid" plus two equal adjacent angles and one pair of equal opposite side lengths.